eslint/eslint/docs/user-guide/command-line-interface.md

   -h, --help                      Show help
-  -v, --version                   Output the version number --print-config path::String     Print the configuration for the given file
+  -v, --version                   Output the version number --print-config path::String     Print the configuration for the given file --concurrency                   The concurrency level to use when linting files
 ```

 Options that accept array values can be specified by repeating the option or with a comma-delimited list (other than `--ignore-pattern` which does not allow the second style).